 Moreover, GI is also important for biodiversity enhancement and conservation.
-Thanks to a proper planning, conservation and management of GI, cities can play an important role for biodiversity.
+Thanks to a proper planning, conservation and management of GI, cities can play an important role in maintaining/increasing biodiversity20.

-Finally, some NBS applications, such as soil regeneration and aquaponics, can be a contribution to solve the issues related to soil consumption and use of natural resources in urban environment, which are actually increasing due to the global urbanisation process.
+Finally, some NBS applications such as soil regeneration and aquaponics can contribute to solving issues related to soil consumption and use of natural resources in the urban environment17, which are increasing due to the global urbanisation processes.